 “Let’s just drive by and take a peek.”
 I said, kidding no one – not even myself.
 “Look at that merry-go-round!” one of my girls replied.

 It went without saying – we stopped to play.

-The brand new playground at John McCrie Douglas Park is outstanding.
+The playground at John McCrie Douglas Park is outstanding.
 First of all it’s huge.
 It has tons of equipment for kids of all ages, spread out in a vast area – and it’s entirely based in woodchips.

 The toddler park is a riot!
 Even at 4.5, both my girls spent the bulk of their time there.
-We loved the tiny, bight green playhouse – particularly the adorable accessories, like its red tulips and yellow beehive, and the fun features like the turnstile that lets you select which critter is visiting your tree! (the opposite side, inside the playhouse, allows you to choose a pet for your house!)
+We loved the tiny, bright green playhouse – particularly the adorable accessories, like its red tulips and yellow beehive, and the fun features like the turnstile that lets you select which critter is visiting your tree! (the opposite side, inside the playhouse, allows you to choose a pet for your house!)

 Just beyond the playhouse is an interactive gas station with fuel pumps on chains and a two-seater, spring mounted fire truck, but our real obsession was the music station.

 Two touch-pad stations let you plan the piano and a full drum set (complete with cymbals).
 There’s also a more traditional set of bongo drums to bang.

 If you have climbers, this park will suit you perfectly, starting with the unique merry-go-round.
 This one has a combination of ropes and bars to let climbers reach new heights.

 The rest of the park has a remarkable variety of climbing structures.
 There’s a freestanding ladder dome and a set of tiered green towers.

 There are tons of ways to ascend the main structure – from a ladder that looks like it was made out of nailer boards, to the leafed vine that makes you feel a little like Jack heading up the beanstalk.